Golf Course Review of Celtic Manor Golf Club (Twenty Ten, Roman Road & Montgomerie)

 Indeed the first half of the course plays 600 yards longer than the back nine.
 Most of the holes on the outward nine are formulaic and relatively flat with the exception of the S-shaped downhill par five fifth and uphill par four sixth, the later housing some pleasing fairway bunkering.

 The inward nine may be more undulating but this results in a nice mixture of holes with the par three 11th, played through a tunnel of trees, and the par four 13th, played over a ravine, two of the better holes.
 The long walk from the 15th green to the 16th tee is forgiven when you play this beautiful hole that arches around a lake.
 The 17th is the third par three on the back nine and the shortest at just 142 yards whilst the final hole played to a green in front of the clubhouse is a good test.

-Meanwhile, the Montgomerie course, named after Colin Montgomerie OBE who designed the course is of similar ilk to the Roman Road in both style and substance.
+Meanwhile, the Montgomerie course, named after Colin Montgomerie OBE who designed the course which also opened in the same year as the TwentyTen is of similar ilk to the Roman Road in both style and substance.

 The walk is more undulating than the Roman Road and at times can be a little gruelling if you are not using a buggy but the quality of the actual holes is pleasing.

 The best holes on the course are the downhill par five 3rd that has impressive views from the summit of the fairway whilst the next hole, a par three of 181 yards from the back tees, is also a superb hole.
 The next doesn't disappoint either before a run of solid holes takes you to the turn.